Moving holographic boundaries

 We note that this choice of value for $\gamma$ corresponds, in our discussion in the earlier section, to placing G\"odel's holographic screen at infinity, see \bbaa.
 Thus, at $\gamma = -1$ there are no closed timelike curves in the subspacetime \aauu.
 In general it corresponds to a slowly rotating G\"odel (type) universe \qzzb.
 Thus, in view of this, the timelike boundary of AdS is washed away to infinity.
 The boundary is at $-\gamma\rho^2 : = b_{-1} = \infty$ in string units.

 For positive coupling, on the other hand, the Ricci scalar (see \pqaaqq) is always singular.
 Thus, for positive values of the coupling $\gamma$, the boundary\foot{ At $\gamma = 0$ the boundary is at $\gamma\rho^2 = b_0 = 1$ in string units.} turns into a singularity.
-Therefore, at the boundary or singulaity $\gamma \rho^2 = 1$, and thus, as we increases $\gamma$, $\rho$ decreases, see plot $c)$ in Fig. 1.
+Therefore, at the boundary or singularity, we have $\gamma \rho^2 = 1$.
+Thus, as we increases $\gamma$, $\rho$ decreases, see plot $c)$ in Fig. 1.
 Note we are not assuming a specific value for the coupling.
-It can take any positive value.\foot{In global coordinates $\gamma < 1$ since the radial coordinate is positive.} We expect this also to be the case in the usual $T{\bar T}(x)$ deformation as well, since, as we explained in the introduction, in the untwisted sector the single trace and ordinary $T{\bar T}(x)$ deformations are the same.
+It can take any positive value.\foot{In global coordinates $\gamma < 1$ since the radial coordinate is positive.} We expect this also to be the case in the usual $T{\bar T}(x)$ deformation as well, since, as we explained in the introduction, in the untwisted long string sector the single trace and ordinary $T{\bar T}(x)$ deformations are the same.

 In general a positive coupling $\gamma$, as we noted in the discussion in the earlier section, corresponds to a relatively fast rotating G\"odel (type) universe \qzzb.
 As we increase $\gamma$ to one, the holographic screen moves towards the origin.
 Thus, at $\gamma = 1$ it terminates or ceases to exist and therefore, the G\"odel (type) universe becomes pathological \Hawking.